MurmursOnSARS/BBDStuff/README.md

 # GlobalVolume

 Map custom keybinds to control either the volume of specific users or everyone in the same voice channel as you, even when Discord isn't focused.
-Remember, these are GLOBAL, which means if you set a keybind to 'd' and now you can't spell 'discord', blame yourself.
+Windows users may have to run Discord in administrator mode for some applications.

 # ObnoxiousThing